-Whether you're a customer looking to replace a worn-out castor or wheel, or a manufacturer designing a new mobile product, understanding the various options for castors and wheels can be crucial to ensuring optimal performance and functionality.
-A Guide to Choosing a Castor or Wheel will hopefully help you track down the ideal product.
+Whether you're a discerning customer in search of a reliable replacement for a worn-out castor or wheel, or a forward-thinking manufacturer embarking on the design of a cutting-edge mobile product, navigating the myriad options available for castors and wheels is paramount to achieving optimal performance and functionality.

 While replacement customers typically seek a similar product to what they had before, those designing mobile equipment may benefit from considering factors such as wheel type, bracket layout, and other key design features.
 To help you make informed decisions, this guide provides valuable insights into the world of castors and wheels.

 Information to help us accurately determine your castor or wheel requirements.

 B – Wheel Width

 For wheels only we just require the information for A, B and C